Who is in for some weeknight Asian dinner?

 As you can see in the recipe card video below, I precooked the broccoli for a few minutes with the noodles so that they will be soft when mixed in with the rest of the vegetables.
 If you are using a similar vegetable, feel free to use the same method.

-The rest of the recipe is pretty straight forward.
+The rest of the recipe is pretty straightforward.
 If you need a visual of how I made it be sure to watch the quick how-to video I made in the recipe card.

-- What to do with the leftovers: I doubt that you will have leftovers, but if you do they make the best lunch on the next day.
-Simply place your chicken lo mein in an airtight container and keep it in the fridge for up to 2 days.
+- Storage: I doubt that you will have leftovers, but if you do they make the best lunch on the next day.
+Simply place your chicken and broccoli lo mein in an airtight container and keep it in the fridge for up to 2 days.

-Similar Weeknight Chicken Dinners You Might Like
+Similar Weeknight Dinners You Might Like:

 - Thai Lemongrass Chicken Recipe